bizzclaw/dotnet-portfolio/README.md

 As a user, I want to be able to click on the title of a blog post to view the full article.

-As a user, I want to be able to see up to 10 user comments on the bottom of a blog post, and submit comments if I'm logged in with google.
+As a user, I want to be able to see up to 10 user comments on the bottom of a blog post, and submit comments if I'm logged in.

 As a user, I want to be able to sort comments by post date ascending or descending.